Use Cloud Observability’s correlation feature to investigate performance changes and find possible causes.

 The chart shows the baseline (purple) and deviation (blue) windows used to compare performance.
 You can move and expand the windows – Cloud Observability automatically updates the results.

-The table lists the service’s Key Operations sorted by greatest change.
+The table lists the service’s Key Operations, sorted by greatest change.
 The columns show:

 In the example below, the queried service is warehouse, the Key Operation is update-catalog, and the attribute with the most change is customer:ProWool.
 The customer:ProWool attribute appears on the iOS service.

-Hover over iOS to view the following:
+Point to iOS to view the following:

-3. Click an attribute to view three service level indicator (SLI) charts.
+Select an attribute to view three service level indicator (SLI) charts.
 The charts compare the baseline to the deviation for p99 latency, operation rate, and error percentage rate.

 The charts have several options:

-The full view has more details, including several sparklines for Key Operations.
+The full view has more details, including several spark lines for Key Operations.

 You’re all set with the basics for using the correlation feature on metric data.
 When using the correlation feature in practice, you may need to investigate several Key Operations to find root causes.